sjpcp5/obsidian_notes/Technical/Rust/Rust Strings and String Slices 20230106.md

 ```

-String literals are embeded in code versus being stored in the stack or on the heap but they are also a string slice.
+String literals are embedded in code versus being stored in the stack or on the heap but they are also a string slice.
 If we want to assign a string literal to a type of string we need to call the to_string method on the string literal.

 Just one way to do it